MacOS Monterey just got a release date

-MacOS Monterey is coming to your device on Oct.
-25, Apple announced today.
-This year marks the 20th anniversary for Apple's operating system, and many Monterey features reflect how much technology has evolved in the past two decades.
-(Here's how to download MacOS Monterey once it's available.)
+This year marks the 20th anniversary for Apple's MacOS operating system, and Apple celebrated with the release of MacOS Monterey on Monday, Oct.
+25. Many Monterey features reflect how much technology has evolved in the past two decades, although we're still waiting for some of the promised features in a future update.
+(Here's how to download MacOS Monterey now.)

 Apple announced a ton of new details at the October Apple event, including new M1 chips, several faster refresh rates for the MacBook Pro and new OS features that launched with iOS 15 last month.